 Your shoe choice is crucial

 With business casual, your collection needs more than just a basic black dress shoe.
 Since you’re dressing down your threads, make your shoes stand out with a unique shade—such as brown and navy hues—or intricate detail.
-Style wise, stick to a loafer, oxford, derby or brogue.
+Style wise, stick to a loafer with a pair of no show socks, oxford, derby or brogue.
 Depending on the outing and weather, you may also be able to get away with a dress boot, which is more casual.

 Dress Boots: esquire.com